 Phil Chandler loves to find solutions to help people.
 For more than 30 years, he worked as an executive at aerospace engineering firms, which merged his love of technology and creative problem solving.
-Today, Chandler owns Right at Home of Ventura County, California, where he continues to put those problem-solving skills to work while helping people in the process.
+Today, Chandler owns Right at Home Ventura County, where he continues to put those problem-solving skills to work while helping people in the process.

 As a self-proclaimed “technologist,” Chandler partners with senior care technology companies as an additional service to his customers who are struggling with dementia and Alzheimer’s disease.
 The demand for high-tech devices that assist dementia and Alzheimer’s patients is still relatively small, but Chandler has developed a reputation as an assistive technology expert in and around his community.